redhat-best-practices-for-k8s/certsuite-claim/README.md

 >
 ```

-If the claim does not adhere to the schema, `jsconschema` outputs an appropriate error message describing the issue.
+If the claim does not adhere to the schema, `jsonschema` outputs an appropriate error message describing the issue.

 #### Running the validation utility against the example claim